opawg/user-agents/README.md

 # User agent list

-A list of apps, services and bots that consume podcast data.
+A list of apps, services and bots that consume podcast **audio**.
 (A human view is [over here](https://podnews.net/article/podcast-app-useragents)); and this data is used by a number of podcast hosts to assist with their analytics.

 ## Contributing to the list